Treat your hair loss with a free consultation today. Start now

 Ease of use

-Minoxidil 2% topical solution and 5% topical foam are FDA-approved for use by women.
-However, the 5% topical solution is only FDA-approved for use in men, and it is considered off-label use when used by women.
+Minoxidil 2% topical solution and 5% topical foam are FDA-approved for use by biological women.
+However, the 5% topical solution is only FDA-approved for use in biological men, and is considered off-label use when used by women.
+Why?

 One review of 17 studies on minoxidil use by women with female pattern baldness found no difference in effectiveness between 2% and 5% formulations.
-But the researchers said more study was needed (van Zuuren, 2016).
+But the researchers said more study was needed.

-Studies show that the higher concentration of minoxidil is more effective than the lower one.
+Studies show that a higher concentration of minoxidil is more effective than the lower one.
 In one study published in the Journal of the American Academy of Dermatology, men were assigned to three different groups: 5% minoxidil, 2% minoxidil, or placebo.
-Men using 5% minoxidil had 45% more hair regrowth than the 2% group (Olsen, 2002).
+Men using 5% minoxidil had 45% more hair regrowth than the 2% group.

 But in terms of whether foam or liquid is more effective, “the verdict is still out,” says Dr. Lawrence Barnard, DO, a hair restoration surgeon at Maxim Hair Restoration in New York City.
 “The liquid form is often used because it’s believed to be more effective due to increased absorption, but research is insignificant and far from proving this.”